keimig/cl3project/CodeBook.md

 ###Creation of the HumanActivityMeans tidy data file

 1. Create vector consisting of ActivityDescription, SubjectNumber, and all columns containing either the string mean or std() (length is 88)
-2. Create MeanAndStd data,table based on vector if columns (10299 x 88)
+2. Create MeanAndStd data,table based on vector if columns (10299x88)
-3. Group MeanAndStd by ActivityDescription and SubjectNumber (10299 x 88)
+3. Group MeanAndStd by ActivityDescription and SubjectNumber (10299x88)
-4. Compute means for all columns by ActivityDescription and SubjectNumber (10299 x 88)
+4. Compute means for all columns by ActivityDescription and SubjectNumber (180x88)
 5. write the data table to meansByActivityAndSubject.txt file

 ###Cleaning of the data